booxter/flask-restful-swagger-3/README.md

 * `swagger.parameters`: Add several parameters to the method, it can add the args to the `_parser` of the method if exist  (argument accepted: a list of parameter)
 * `swagger.expected`: Add a request body to the method (argument accepted: `schema`: The schema expected, `required`)
 * `swagger.reqparser`: Add  request body to the method using RequestParser (argument accepted: `name`: Name use to generate the model, `parser`: The RequestParser() object)
+* `swagger.security`: Add security to a method or a resource.
+Each argument MUST correspond to a security scheme which is declared in the `Security Schemes` under the Components Object (declared by `authorizations` in Api instance)

 ```python
 from flask_restful_swagger_3 import swagger, Resource